SteveKChiu/lua-intf/README.md

 lua-intf
 ========

-`lua-intf` is an interface binding between C++11 and Lua language, it provides three different set of API in one package:
+`lua-intf` is a binding between C++11 and Lua language, it provides three different set of API in one package:

 + Low level API as simple wrapper for lua C API
 + High level API to access Lua object